Français

 Record keeping

-43.Each delivery agent shall, with the approval of the Director, appoint an administrator to oversee the administration of this Act and the provision of assistance in the delivery agent’s geographic area.
-1997, c.
+43 (1) With respect to geographic areas in which the Ministry is not the delivery agent, each delivery agent shall, with the approval of the Director, appoint an administrator to oversee the administration of this Act and the provision of assistance in the delivery agent’s geographic area.
+2021, c.
 25, Sched.
-A, s.
-43.
+21, s.
+7.

 Powers and duties of administrator